wayfair-incubator/aux-eng-playbook/src/docs/running/sourcing.md

 After some introductions and receiving a project brief via a one-pager, we collect our team and make decisions on if we should proceed.
 To avoid bias for or against a particular engagement, we will judge based on three tenets important to the success of any project.
-Business Value, Techincal Value, and Team Fit.
+Business Value, Technical Value, and Team Fit.

 It's best to run this meeting with as much numbers as possible to measure